 Not only is the segmentation features extremely advanced, but they are also very easy to use.

 You shouldn’t run into any trouble with list segmentation, as the features are quite easy to understand.

 GetResponse Features & Benefits

 GetResponse was originally just an autoresponder when it first launched in the very early 2000s.

 Today, it’s more of an all-in-one marketing suite for businesses of all sizes.

-They cover such a huge list of features that help marketers and entrepreneurs with various marketing tasks that are needed in most businesses.
+GetResponse has a huge list of features that help marketers and entrepreneurs with various marketing tasks that are needed in most businesses.